SENIORS who have applied for TN Promise:

 Admin Office Technology, Automotive Technology, Computer Information Technology, Cosmetology, Dental Assistant, Diesel Powered Equipment Technology, HVAC, Industrial Maintenance/Electricity, Machine Tool Technology, Mechatronics, Practical Nursing, Solar Photovoltaic Technician, Technology Foundations, and Welding/Pipefitting Technology.
 For details about these programs, click here.

-What in-state, four-year universities offer associate degrees?
+What in-state, four-year public universities offer associate degrees?

 Austin Peay State University and Tennessee State University